belfinor/lcache/README.md

 ### Create cache

 ```
-var cache *lcache.Cache = lcache.New(&lcache.Config{TTL: 86400, Size: 102400, Nodes: 16})
+var cache *lcache.Cache = lcache.New("size=102400 nodes=16 ttl=86400")
 ```

 In this example we create cache object.
 The object can be used in a multi-threaded access environment.
 The cache stores data in 16 buckets and expected values limit is 102400 (in practice, one and a half times more).
 86400 - TTL in seconds for all created objects.
+New returns *nil* if the dns (*size=102400 nodes=16 ttl=86400*) is invalid.

 You can create as many cache objects as you need in the program (one cache per object class).